Round House (Somerville, Massachusetts): History

+The home was vacant by 1970 however during a 1986 restoration program, students from Boston's North Bennet Street School did a small amount of work renovating the exterior, but the project fell apart and the house remained in a state of decay.

+Historic Massachusetts (now Preservation MASS) placed the building on its list of Endangered Historic Resources for 1997.

 In the early 2000s, the privately owned house was unoccupied, its windows removed to the interior of the house, and the openings were covered with plywood.
 Its ornamentation was largely removed, and all of the ceilings were severely damaged from water.
-In a 1986 restoration program, students from Boston's North Bennet Street School did a small amount of work renovating the exterior, but the project fell apart and the house remained in a state of decay.

-Historic Massachusetts (now Preservation MASS) placed the building on its list of Endangered Historic Resources for 1997.

 By April, 2007, the Round House had been purchased by a local man who is also president of a general contracting firm.
 Signs placed on the property in early January 2008 advertised nearby Diamond Edge Construction, and the thick brush filling the yard was largely removed.
 According to a letter from Brandon Wilson, executive director of the Somerville Historic Preservation Commission, the building and property would be completely restored and would function as a single family residence when complete.